 - A link through to your website and vice versa

-Hootsuite wrote a great guide on some other steps you can take here.
+Hootsuite wrote a great guide on some other ways you can optimise your page.

-Linkedin groups hold massive potential, particularly if you don’t yet have a large connection base.
+LinkedIn groups hold massive potential to help grow your training business, particularly if you don’t yet have a large personal connection base.

 Sure, they may not receive as much interaction and engagement as Facebook groups – it’s also quite rare to receive notifications on new posts there.
 That said, you can join up to 100 groups, and if each of these have a large enough following, you have an audience of up to 1 million professionals in your industry that you can interact with and showcase your offerings too.

 Pro tip: As an admin of a LinkedIn group, you can “recommend” a post once a week to members.
 This gives everyone a notification of the post.
 By starting your own group, or politely asking the admin of a group you’re a member of, you can get some serious exposure this way.